IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `String alias` - Alias of the node.
 Null by default.
 You can read about node aliases [here](https://spec.graphql.org/June2018/#sec-Field-Alias).

-`List<GraphQLNode> nodes` - The list of child nodes (or fields) of the current node.
+`List<GraphQLBaseNode> nodes` - The list of child nodes of the current node.
+Includes inline fragments.
 If a node has no child nodes it'll be built as a field.
-Therefore, this property is optional.
+The node can either be `GraphQLNode` or `GraphQLFragmentNode`.

 `Map<String, GraphQLArgument> arguments` - The list of node's arguements mapped by their names.
 Read about [`GraphQLArgument` here](#graphqlargument).
 Arguments are optional.

-`Map<GraphQLDirectiveType, GraphQLDirective> directives` - The list of node's directives mapped by their types (`include` or `skip`).
+`List<GraphQLDirective> directives` - The list of node's directives.
 Read about [`GraphQLDirective` here](#graphqldirective).
-Directives are optional.

 ---

 ### Methods

+`Boolean isFieldNode()` - Returns true if the current node is an instance of `GraphQLNode`.
+Otherwise returns false.

+`Boolean isFragmentNode()` - Returns true if the current node is an instance of `GraphQLFragmentNode`.
+Otherwise returns false.

 `Boolean hasNode(GraphQLNode node)` - Returns true if there is a node with the same name from the parameter.
 Otherwise returns false.